-Located within the elegant palatial building of the 5-star Hotel Urso & Spa, one finds the stylish, yet informal Media Ración, a thoroughly modern restaurant created under the direction of chef Fernando Cuenllas, celebrating the traditional flavours of Spain, served as classic sharing plate portions, writes Andrew Forbes.
+Located within the elegant palatial building of the 5-star Hotel Urso & Spa in Madrid, one finds the stylish, yet informal Media Ración, a thoroughly modern restaurant created under the direction of chef Fernando Cuenllas, celebrating the traditional flavours of Spain, served as classic sharing plate portions, writes Andrew Forbes.

 Enjoying tapas and sharing dishes is a wonderful way to enjoy the spirit and culture of Madrid, so I was excited to try this new restaurant, named after a typical portion size of food, as offered in restaurants and bars across Spain.

 Although called ‘half portion’, (Media Ración), don’t expect anything to be done by half-measures here; in my experience, the kitchen had very exacting standards for the small bites and sharing dishes; and the team was professional and very friendly.

 ...tapas and sharing dishes capture the spirit and culture of Madrid

 Media Ración is found in the centre of the Spanish capital, close to many popular districts; west of the classy Salamanca district, a little north of Justicia – well positioned for enjoying Chamberí, Tribunal and Chueca neighbourhoods.